viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 - Basically it takes the view name from the controler and prepare the view in the browser without use to hardcode the view location (ex: in class ABC controller, return "/WEB-INF/view/Cricket.jsp").
 It'll take the view, add a prefix which is /WEB-INF/view and the suffix which is ".jsp" and add the view name in between

 ##  List some stereotype annotations.
 What are the differences between these?
-- Some stereotype annotations are @Component, @Repository, @Service and @Controller
+- Some stereotype annotations are @Component, @Repository, @Service and @Controller.
+Component scanner will look and scan/ mangae the life cycle of the classes with these annotation.
+So we don't have to create a new instance of them evrytime we use
 - Diferent:
 	- @Component: Generic stereotype for any Spring-managed component.
-Should be used when our class doesn't fall into Controller, Service, or Dao
+Should be used when our class doesn't fall into Controller, Service, or Dao.
+It shouldn't be use for static class like Model
 	- @Repository: indicates that this class provides a mechanism for CRUD operations of this particular object
 	- @Service: stereotype for service layer
 	- @Controller: stereotype for presentation layer (for view and controller in spring mvc).
 If you add the @Controller annotation to a class then you can use handler mapping annotation i.e. @RequestMapping